3.6 Some quantum dynamics

 Here \hbar is a very (very) small number known as the Planck constant.
 Physicists often pick a unit system such that \hbar is equal to 1, to make calculations simpler.
 But in SI units, 2\pi\hbar is exactly81 equal to 6.62607015\times10^{-34} joules per hertz.

 As a historical note, Planck’s constant \hbar has its roots right in the very birth of quantum physics, since it shows up in the equation for the energy of a photon.
 More generally, in 1923 de Broglie postulated that the ratio between the momentum and quantum wavelength of any particle would be 2\pi\hbar.
-Even before this, it turned up in 1905 when Einstein stated his support for Planck’s idea that light is not just a wave, but simultaneously consists of tiny packets of energy, called quanta (whence the name quantum physics!), which we now call electrons.82 We will see the Planck constant turn up again when we talk about uncertainty principles in Section 4.6.
+Even before this, it turned up in 1905 when Einstein stated his support for Planck’s idea that light is not just a wave, but simultaneously consists of tiny packets of energy, called quanta (whence the name quantum physics!), which we now call photons.82 We will see the Planck constant turn up again when we talk about uncertainty principles in Section 4.6.

 Back to quantum dynamics.
 For time-independent Hamiltonians \hat{H}(t)=\hat{H}, the formal solution of the Schrödinger equation is given by |\psi(t)\rangle = e^{-\frac{i}{\hbar}\hat{H}t}|\psi(0)\rangle.
 Note that the function |\psi(t)\rangle thus obtained is separable: it is written as a product of two functions e^{-\frac{i}{\hbar}\hat{H}t}\cdot|\psi(0)\rangle, where the first is purely time dependent, and the second has no time dependence.
 In fact, the time-dependent part is exactly the phase factor U(t)=e^{-\frac{i}{\hbar}\hat{H}t}, and we know that this does not affect the resulting probabilities: ||\psi(t)\rangle|^2=|U(t)|^2||\psi(0)\rangle|^2=||\psi(0)\rangle|^2.
 This means that ||\psi(t)\rangle|^2 is constant throughout time — we call such a state stationary, or refer to it as a standing wave.